Preparation

 Whilst cycling the Way of the Roses is not in the same league as a polar expedition or round the world trip, it’s worth taking a little time to get prepared.

-As this route is either on roads or surfaced off-road tracks most bikes will be suitable.
-Your choice of bike may be dependant on how you intend to carry luggage (see below).
+As this route is either on roads or surfaced off-road tracks most bikes will be suitable and many cyclists complete this route each year on road bikes.
+Your choice of bike may be dependent on how you intend to carry luggage (see below for baggage transfer).
+Many cyclists, especially those with support vehicles, do the route on road bikes however if you're intending to carry luggage a touring or hybrid bike might be better.
 Tandems, recumbents, handcycles and tricycles may find some sections awkward but not impossible due to the occasional barrier (eg the level crossing a mile or so out of Morecambe).
-It goes without saying that you should check that your bike is in a roadworthy condition.
-Pay special attention to your brakes - there are some steep hills on this ride.
+Please check that your bike is in a roadworthy condition.
+Pay special attention to your brakes - there are some steep hills on this ride and the impact on performance of poor quality brakes combined with too much speed can be multiplied many times if the road is wet and/or the rider or his load his heavy and this has caused accidents.
+It is essential to have adequate brakes as recommended by your local bike shop.

 What equipment do I need?